Goldstone modes and the golden spiral in the ferromagnetic spin-1 biquadratic model: Appendices

 \subsection{Fibonacci-Lucas sequences in the ferromagnetic spin-1 biquadratic model}

-The two well known Fibonacci-Lucas sequences are characterized by means of the characteristic equation of the form $X^2-PX+Q=0$, when $P$ and $Q$ are co-prime integers: $(P,Q)=1$~\cite{Fibonacci}.
-Suppose $u$ and $v$ are the roots of the characteristic equation, then we have $u+v=P$ and $uv=Q$.
-This leads to the two Fibonacci-Lucas sequences $U_f(P,Q)$ and $V_f(P,Q)$, with
+{B\arabic{equation}} {B\arabic{figure}} The two well-known Fibonacci-Lucas sequences are characterized by means of the characteristic equation of the form $X^2-PX+Q=0$, when $P$ and $Q$ are co-prime integers, i.e., $(P,Q)=1$~\cite{Fibonacci}.
+If $u$ and $v$ are the roots of the characteristic equation, then $u+v=P$ and $uv=Q$.
+This leads to the two Fibonacci-Lucas sequences $U_n(P,Q)$ and $V_n(P,Q)$, with